 - Kids 12 and under and Museum members get in free.

 - If you’d like to buy food on site, bring cash.
-Soup is $3, Cookies and Soda are $1 each.
+Soup is $3, cookies are $1 each.
+Some exhibitors only accept cash as well.

 Back to main Ice Harvest Festival page